Fat skis recommended for powder skiing | Width 110-120mm [Firm] Rider ratings and reviews

 Kawaguchi TKY Takaya 39 years old

-He took a leave of absence from university to train in freestyle skiing, and experienced the world's level of skiing while living in Whistler and Banff, Canada.
-He has visited over 50 countries with skis and a surfboard, including a round-the-world road trip.
-His curiosity leads him to travel to remote areas and meet ethnic minorities.
+He took a leave of absence from university to train in freestyle skiing, experiencing the world level through bum life in Whistler and Banff, Canada.
+He has visited over 50 countries with skis and a surfboard in hand, including a round-the-world road trip.
+He continues to travel to remote areas and meet indigenous peoples, following his curiosity.
+He

-He also organizes BC tours and events in Japan to share the joy of skiing and traveling.
-He is the leader of the travel planning project ShareTavi.
-He is the main guide at Nozawa Onsen COMPASS HOUSE and a JMGA-certified BC ski guide.
+also organizes BC tours and events in Japan to share the joy of skiing and travel.
+He is the founder of the travel planning project ShareTavi.
+He is the main guide at Nozawa Onsen COMPASS HOUSE and a JMGA certified BC ski guide.

 Extreme|FINAL OPINION 118